HBTGmbH/allocation-example/CFA-GRADLE.md

 * Compare with the declared dependencies in [build.gradle.kts](build.gradle.kts)
 * Which dependencies come transitively by depending on `spring-boot-starter-test`?
 * Look at [](conflictDemo/build.gradle.kts).
 Can you spot the version conflict?
-* Run the following command to analyze the conflict.
+* Run the following command to analyze the conflict and resolve it by fixing the version.

 ```
 gradle :conflictDemo:dependencyInsight --configuration runtimeClasspath --dependency org.apache.commons:commons-lang3